 Itinerary

-En route to Bryce Canyon, we stop at several scenic spots including Cedar Breaks National Monument.
+En route to Bryce Canyon, we stop at several scenic spots, including Cedar Breaks National Monument.
 From the rim at 10,350 feet, gaze down into a half-mile-deep geological amphitheater of stacked orange layers, fins and pinnacles.
 Dynamic natural forces over millennia have exposed and sculpted this terraced terrain topped with ancient bristlecone pines and subalpine forest.
 Cedar Breaks crowns the Grand Staircase, which our itinerary follows throughout the trip as we descend this series of five sedimentary “steps” into ever older geological features, each characterized by a different color and biome over a time span of more than 200 million years.

 Later this afternoon we reach Bryce Canyon.
 The national park was established in 1925 to protect and draw visitors to its fantastical landscape, which feels like a portal to another world.
 Its pink pinnacles, limestone formations and natural amphitheaters capture the imagination with geological surprises.
 Red rock walls are rent with deep channels while whimsical hoodoos—rock spires carved eons ago by erosion—rise hundreds of feet into the sky.
 Rising early to watch the sunrise and lingering over radiant sunsets, experience the ever-changing grandeur of this astounding landscape.

 After dark, another wonder awaits: a chance for some of the best stargazing in North America.
 The night skies around Bryce are some of the darkest in the United States, thanks to the park’s high elevation above 8,000 feet, its remote location, and its clear, clean air.
 Joined by a park ranger, we head just outside the park bounds, away from any artificial light, to witness the night sky through telescopes.
-Offering an extraordinary view of the cosmos, Bryce holds International Dark Sky status, and the absence of light pollution reveals more than 7,500 stars on a clear night, while the Milky Way arcs in a luminous band across the dark tapestry overhead.
+Offering an extraordinary view of the cosmos, Bryce holds International Dark Sky status, and the absence of light pollution reveals more than 7,500 stars on a clear night, while the Milky Way arcs in a luminous band across the dark tableau overhead.
 During a new moon, the sight is otherworldly, as planets, constellations and distant galaxies seem close enough to touch.

 Given our optimal location near the rim, it’s easy to rise early to watch the sunrise over Bryce Canyon.
 We witness a striking array of colors as the changing light illumines the stone pinnacles and sheer cliffs.
 A morning hike offers yet more angles on this wondrous landscape, more evocative with each turn in the trail.